tardate/LittleArduinoProjects/Electronics101/SCRLatch/README.md

 For my LED load, I'm using a blue LED with a forward voltage (Vf) of around 3.1V.

-Once latched I want the LED to remain on so the load current needs to be greater than the maximum latching current (6mA) but less then the LED's limit (20mA).
+Once latched I want the LED to remain on so the load current needs to be greater than the minimum latching current (6mA) but less then the LED's limit (20mA).
 Let's say 10mA.

 The BT169D datasheet has a "Typical and maximum on-state characteristic" graph which shows that V(t) i.e. the anode-cathode voltage drop